fyne-io/examples/README.md

 ### Fractal

-A fratal viewer that can be panned and zoomed
+A fractal viewer that can be panned and zoomed

 ![](img/fractal.png)